open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

 # Download OpenOrchestra

-Open Orchestra is composed of two projects, open-orchestra which is the CMS and open-orchestra-front-demo which will display the sites and pages created in the CMS.
+Open Orchestra is composed of two projects : _open-orchestra_ which is the CMS Backoffice and _open-orchestra-front-demo_ which is the Frontoffice part that will display the sites and pages created in the CMS.

 ## Requirements

-To install OpenOrchestra you need:
+To install Open Orchestra you need to have installed the following software on your server:

 * Apache2 `sudo aptitude install apache2`
 * PHP `sudo aptitude install php5-dev php5-cli php-pear`
 * php-mongo  `sudo pecl install mongo`
 * Activate php mongo extension copy `extension=mongo.so` on your php.ini

+For developers, we provide a Vagrant-powered environment with provisionning so you get minimal setup actions to do.

-## Install Virtualbox
+## Install Vagrant
-The project is running on a virtual environment to be production ready
+The project is running on a Vagrant virtual environment built on VirtualBox to be production ready.

     aptitude install virtualbox

-## Install Vagrant
-We are going to use the vagrant project to manage all the vitualbox

     wget https://dl.bintray.com/mitchellh/vagrant/vagrant_1.6.3_x86_64.deb
     dpkg -i vagrant_1.6.3_x86_64.deb